Shop by Category

 For example, diets that are high in fiber, protein and healthy fats cause you to feel fuller for longer because they take a greater amount of time to break down than sugary, refined foods.
 Sugar is absorbed into the bloodstream quickly, but protein takes the longest to be fully broken down.

-Now that you know how digestion occurs, let’s look at the best foods for digestion, drinks and supplements that support gut health, plus unhealthy foods to avoid.
+Now that you know how digestion occurs, let’s look at the best foods for digestion, drinks and supplements that support gut health, unhealthy foods to avoid and other habits to adopt or shed.

 Of course, you should always consult your healthcare professional prior to beginning any new diet or lifestyle regimen, including supplementation.